zachpino/comm-workshop-s18/week01/readme.md

 #### Looking Forward and Review

 We'll soon look at how to visualize this data using [D3](www.d3js.org).
 You can find more information and details at the many links above, and in [this guide](https://www.census.gov/content/dam/Census/data/developers/api-user-guide/api-guide.pdf) produced by the census development team — it's a highly recommended read.

+Try your hand at accessing the APIs decribed above by completing this [scavenger hunt](scavhunt.md).